wevote/WeVoteServer/README.md

 ### Setup - Environment Variables Configuration - config/environment_variables.json

-WeVoteBase is currently configured (in manage.py) to look for a "config/local.py" file (configured in the "config/settings.py" file).
+WeVoteServer is currently configured (in manage.py) to look for a "config/local.py" file (configured in the "config/settings.py" file).
 When we run this on a production server, we will startup with a production settings file like "production_heroku.py".

 Copy "environment_variables-template.json" to "environment_variables.json".
 You will configure many variables for your local environment in this file.
-New variables needed by WeVoteBase will be added to "environment_variables-template.json" from time to time, so please check for updates by comparing your local version with the template file.
+New variables needed by WeVoteServer will be added to "environment_variables-template.json" from time to time, so please check for updates by comparing your local version with the template file.